gillchristian/gillchristian.github.io/public/articles/trae.md

 You could say there is nothing wrong with it, but it did not feel right.
 I did not want to start another project and straight up copy my `fetch-utils` file.
-Neither I liked having a bunch of helpers, which is not bad at all, but I knew I could do better than that.
+Neither I liked having a bunch of helpers, which is not bad at all, but I knew I could do better.

 So I shared my concerns with Nico and he was like _"yo I got the same problems!"_.
-After discussing for a while some ideas and wrapping or heads around, we started to write a library.
+After discussing for a while some ideas and wrapping our heads around, we started to write a library.

 And that's how we ended up with [trae](https://github.com/huemul/trae).